Beyond Meritocracy

 Neither account is adequate.

 The role-reduction and moral compartmentalization described above are not bad habits.
 They are structurally produced by the way class societies organize social life.
-As I argue in more detail in the essay on competing solidarities, class domination operates by appropriating the integrated fabric of social reproduction — the set of practices through which human communities address their members' needs — rigidifying it and locking it into distinct institutional domains, each under class-structured control.
+As I argue in more detail in the essay on competing solidarities, class domination operates by appropriating the practices human communities engage in to address their members' needs by rigidifying them and locking them into distinct institutional domains, each under class-structured control.
 The market claims subsistence.
 The state claims protection.
 Religion or its secular equivalents claim meaning and identity.
 The family claims care and affection.
 Each domain operates by its own rules and serves its own masters.

 This separation is what makes moral compartmentalization feel natural.
 When subsistence is assigned to one institution (the labor market), protection to another (the state), and care to a third (the family), it becomes intuitive to believe that different domains of life operate by different moral rules — that "business ethics" is categorically different from personal ethics, that what counts as acceptable at work would be unacceptable at home.
-We learn this not through explicit instruction but through immersion in institutions organized on these principles from early childhood onward: in the family (where authority is patriarchal and economic dependence enforces compliance), in the school (where moral compartmentalization is first practiced systematically: children learn that institutional contexts operate by different rules than personal ones, and that compliance rather than moral evaluation is the appropriate response to institutional authority), and in the workplace (where survival depends on performing one's role to the satisfaction of those above).
+We learn this not through explicit instruction but through immersion in institutions organized on these principles from early childhood onward: in the family (where compartmentalization is first laid down at the embodied level: compliance with arbitrary authority practiced before words, the experience that care can be conditional on performing correctly, dissociation as a response to need-signals that meet evaluation rather than response, the early training in concealing what authority will punish), in the school (where that prior training is formalized into the institutional pattern: an explicit role of "student," evaluation by procedural criteria rather than by who one is, deferral to non-familial authority — the school does not originate compartmentalization but inherits the family's work and converts it into the institutionally legible form the workplace will then take over), and in the workplace (where survival depends on performing one's role to the satisfaction of those above).

 Nor is this compartmentalization a specifically capitalist or modern phenomenon.
 Tributary, feudal, and slave-holding societies all produced their own versions of it — the separation predates capitalism by millennia.
 The feudal serf, the colonial administrator, the temple laborer all inhabited institutional roles that demanded compliance and discouraged moral reflection about the human costs of that compliance.
 What changes across historical forms of class rule is which institutions do the separating, which roles are assigned, and which categories of people are designated as deserving less.
 The underlying structure — the parceling out of social life into domains, each with its own rules, its own authorities, and its own mechanisms for discouraging moral awareness — is consistent.